 If you are hiking for any length of time get used to not being as clean as you usually would like.
 While you need to clean yourself all over from time to time, areas such as hands, the face, armpits and groin are areas that will need more regular cleaning.

-Over the past few years we been using a body washing system thanks to the recommendation of a friend which is about as simple as it gets.
-Pour a small amount of water into the ziplock bag (sandwich size) add a couple of drops of essential oil (we use tea tree oil or lavender oil), and wipe yourself with a disposable dishcloth (e.g. Chux).
+For the past 5 years we been using a body washing system, thanks to the recommendation of a friend, which is about as simple as it gets.

 Toilet facilities typical of the campsites on the Kangaroo Island Wilderness Trail.
 These toilets are large enough to strip off and wash yourself.
 Alternatively if the weather is really bad, you may have to bathe yourself in your tent

 Now the thing to remember is that compared to your day to day life, keeping yourself washed and clean on the trail is a compromise.
-If you are hiking for an extended period, you need to get used to smelling less than perfect but its amazing how much better a wipe down can make you feel.
+If you are hiking for an extended period, you need to get used to smelling less than perfect but it’s amazing how much better a wipe down can make you feel.
+I find on long distance trips that even after leaving a town having had a shower and having washed and dried my clothes in a machine with commercial detergent I end up smelling within a couple of hours of starting walking.